Connecting Generations Naturally:

 - Rooms will include offices, a large program/meeting room (that will seat 85-100 people), an exhibit area, a workshop/activity area, a staff meeting room, and a kitchenette.

-It is estimated that the cost of the new center will be between $1.1 and $1.2 million.
+It is estimated that the cost of the new center will be at least $1.5-$1.6 million.
 The WCCB has already voted to commit $225,000 of non-tax dollars to the project.
-The rest will be raised through grants and private donations.
+The rest is being raised through grants and private donations.
 We do not anticipate using any tax dollars for the construction of the center.

 The following donor recognition levels have been established...